SSI - Digital encoder input

 void Ssi_ErrorCheck(unsigned int port, unsigned int device);Code language: C++ (cpp)

-This function checks the communication status and raises warnings in case of communication error(s).
+Checks the communication status and raises warnings in the logs in Cockpit in case of communication error(s).

-It must be called in the control interrupt routine.
+Can only be called in the interrupt routine.

 Parameters